Mrdeejonez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-prints out the global set of variables on the machine

 5-local_variablse shows all the set variables for the user

+6-creat_local_variable creates alocal variable for the curent instance of bash